 Everyday problems, like work pressure and family responsibilities, can get us down and cause unnecessary stress.
 Stress isn’t always a big deal.
-But chronic stress can lead to serious medical conditions, like high blood pressure.
+But chronic stress can lead to serious medical conditions such as high blood pressure or heart attack.

 Many studies have suggested that a good laugh may be the key to decreasing elevated stress levels.
 Apart from improving your emotional wellbeing, a giggle here and there can have a great impact on your mental and physical health.
 Laughter increases your breathing rate, increasing your intake of oxygen, which stimulates parts of your body like your heart, lungs and muscles.
 Laughter also releases endorphins—responsible for pleasure and euphoria—into your brain.
 We all know that laughter is contagious.
 But more importantly, it induces a state of relaxation while reducing your stress and tension.
 Here are a few tips to help you laugh off that stress!

 You can try it at home yourself or with a group of family and friends.
 There are many classes for laughter therapy available, so find the one that works for you and make it a part of your schedule.

 Include humour in your everyday life!

 Take the time to read those jokes that your friends forward you or watch a funny video on your Facebook newsfeed!
 Don’t shy away from laughing!
 There’s something funny for everyone!